Regional Focus: Europe (ISEE)

 At least 20 upper-division credits (with a grade C or above) from adviser-approved, area-specific courses appropriate to the student's regional focus; selected from departments and programs in the College of Liberal Arts and Sciences, the School of Business Administration, the Graduate School of Education, the School of Fine and Performing Arts, and the College of Urban and Public Affairs.

 For a list of recommended Europe-related courses, you can view all lists under FORMS/LISTS.

 A common misconception is that globalization has reduced the value of knowledge of languages other than English.

 The International Studies major requires that students demonstrate second-year proficiency in one language appropriate to their regional focus (as of Fall 2015 catalog year).
 For students taking courses at PSU, second-year proficiency is defined by successful completion of the terminal course in the second-year language sequence.

 Since this requirement is met by proficiency and not credit hours, you may have learned the foreign language outside of a classroom, for example, from relatives or by living abroad.
-If this is the case, please contact the World Languages and Literatures department for information on how to satisfy this requirement and demonstrating third-year proficiency.
+If this is the case, please contact the World Languages and Literatures department for information on how to satisfy this requirement and demonstrating second-year proficiency.

 Adviser-Approved European Languages: